-if you were to try and write yourself a brief biography, what are the key moments, the achievements, the notable events, the resume stuffers… how well can you sell yourself to your self? or, how difficult is it to recall the parts of the story beside which you would proudly scribe an asterisk for future historians to take special note of?
+If you were to try and write yourself a brief biography, what are the key moments, the achievements, the notable events, the resume stuffers; how well can you sell yourself… to your self?
+Or how difficult is it to recall the parts of the story beside which you would proudly scribe an asterisk for future historians to take special note of?

-thoughts on regret, thoughts on unrequited love, thoughts on failures, thoughts on missed opportunities… are thoughts that draw life’s breath out of you, here, now, and fragment your beingness away from this locus of creativity, which is truly where the collective needs you most.
+Whatever arises, love that.
+(Matt Kahn) Thoughts on regret, thoughts on unrequited love, thoughts on failures, thoughts on missed opportunities… are thoughts that draw life’s breath out of you, here, now, and fragment your being-ness away from this locus of creativity, which is truly where the collective needs you most.

-be easier on yourself, but dare greatly.
+Be easier on yourself, but dare greatly.